PremiseWP/premise-portfolio/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added ability to change the defaults from a filter.
+Documented filter in the Readme.md file.

 = 1.2.0 =
 * Simplified templates for portfolio loop and single post.
 * Added ability to filter portfolio items by category passing a param `cat` - can be a string of category names or ids sepatated by commas.